 What makes a system digital?
 Typical answers to this question will say something like “Digital systems perform operations on discrete domains instead of continuous operations on continuous domains.”
 This is true, but it misses the bigger picture of what properties a digital system is designed to satisfy, which lead to the discrete design.

 The bigger picture that we will attempt to illustrate in this section is that a digital system is an attempt to realize a pure, abstract system–the kind that mathematicians reason about in their heads–in the real physical world.
 The major difficulty here is to construct a system whose dynamics are properly isolated from the vagaries of the environment in which the system must necessarily be embedded.
 Another way of putting this is that the system should be closed to influence or informational leakage from the environment.
 This section introduces a modeling framework and presents some stylized arguments for why environmental isolation tends to imply discretization.
-Readers less interested in mathematics can skip to the next section where we apply this perspective to look at what makes digital intelligence so novel relative to the forms of intelligence that we’ve known heretofore.

 Our discussion will likely be applicable to various abstract systems, but we’ll be particularly interested in computational systems, which we model as deterministic state machines.
 Such a system consists of a state space, $L$, and a state transition function, $\tau_L : L \to L$ , which takes a current state $\ell_t$ and maps it to the next state $\ell_{t+1}$ (A digital system will want for $L$ to be a finite/discrete domain, but we’ll start continuous and see what happens).